 My Role

 For Biometrics Is Better!
 I actually had multiple roles that I played as both the Lead/Networking Programmer and the Project Manager.
 While I realize the two roles can be quite different, my main job as Project Manager was handling communication between the Product Owner and the rest of the team along with making sure everyone is keeping up with their tasks.
-As the Lead/Networking Programmer, my main job was to create a way for Unity to communicate with a Node.js server whenever a player would use the finger print scanner or the iris scanner.
+As the Lead/Networking Programmer, my main job was to create a way for Unity to communicate with a Node.js server whenever a player would use the finger print or iris scanner.

 The Project